-Redundant and diversely routed data exchange capabilities consist of data exchange infrastructure components (e.g. switches, routers, file servers, power supplies, and network cabling and communication paths between these components in the primary Control Center for the exchange of system operating data) that will provide continued functionality despite failure or malfunction of an individual component within the Transmission Operator's (TOP) primary Control Center.
+Redundant and diversely routed data exchange capabilities consist of data exchange infrastructure components (e.g., switches, routers, file-servers, power supplies, and network cabling and communication paths between these components in the primary Control Center for the exchange of system operating data) that will provide continued functionality despite failure or malfunction of an individual component within the Transmission Operator's (TOP) primary Control Center.
 Redundant and diversely routed data exchange capabilities preclude single points of failure in primary Control Center data exchange infrastructure from halting the flow of Real-time data.
 Requirement R20 does not require automatic or instantaneous fail-over of data exchange capabilities.
 Redundancy and diverse routing may be achieved in various ways depending on the arrangement of the infrastructure or hardware within the TOP's primary Control Center.

 The reliability objective of redundancy is to provide for continued data exchange functionality during outages, maintenance, or testing of data exchange infrastructure.
-The proposed requirements do not specify additional redundant data exchange infrastructure components solely to provide for redundancy during planned or unplanned outages of individual components.
+For periods of planned or unplanned outages of individual data exchange components, the The proposed requirements do not specify require additional redundant data exchange infrastructure components solely to provide for redundancy-during planned or unplanned outages of individual components.